ephread/inkgd/docs/source/getting_started/configuration.rst

 --------------------------------------------------------------------------------

 That's it!
 You can now start using *inkgd* in your Godot scripts.
+From here you
+can:

+- take a look at documentation of :ref:`InkPlayer<class_inkplayer>`;
+- learn how to use all the features offered by the :ref:`editor plugin<editor_plugin>`.

 ..
 Jump over to the next section to create your first game with *inkgd*.